thorstenspringhart/GuggyRocketChat/README.md

 In this field you must enter `http://text2gif.guggy.com/guggify`

 ##### Token
-Add your Guggy API Key here
+Add your Guggy API Key here.
+API Keys can be obtained via api@guggy.com.

 ##### Script Enabled
 This value mus be true